CMBC 4-Week Skills Clinic

 For 2020 CMBC members, make sure you are logged in to CCN before registering for the clinics.
 If you don’t already have your $15 membership for the year, you will be prompted to purchase this when you register for the clinics.

 We are working hard to offer skills clinics that align with Yukon’s COVID-19 guidelines and regulations.
-Therefore, please do not register for a clinic if you have travelled out of territory within 14 days prior to the program start, or if you plan to travel out of territory at any time during 4-week duration of the program.
+Therefore, please do not register for a clinic if you have travelled out of the North-West travel bubble (YT, NWT, NU, BC) within 14 days prior to the program start, or if you plan to travel out of the North-West travel bubble at any time during 4-week duration of the program.
 Additionally, we ask that you do not register if you have had close contact with a person with a recent travel history who was or is now symptomatic OR are a known close contact to a confirmed or suspected case of COVID-19.

 We also require that anyone with COVID-19 symptoms (cough, fever/chills; sore throat; headache; runny nose or nasal congestion; vomitting; diarrhea; fatigue or muscle aches; or difficulty breathing) not attend.
 We will have screening questions at the start of each session to ensure we are diligent.
 CMBC will offer refunds if requested for sessions missed due to any “stay at home” measures being taken by an individual, however, the proceeds from these skill clinics directly enable CMBC to put funds toward building, maintaining, and advocating for our local network of singletrack, so we ask for your consideration in this regard when requesting any refunds.